A FARM IN

 Our Cattle

-Originating from Texas, USA, Santa Gertrudis are bred to survive in arid areas.
-From the day they are born, the cattle stay in the bush veld all year round and feed solely on natural grass, complimented by seasonal salt licks.
-Besides being incredibly hardy and adaptable the Santa Gertrudis cattle also look very beautiful with their reddish-brown skin.
+Originating from Texas, USA, Santa Gertrudis cattle are bred to thrive in arid areas.
+From birth, these cattle remain in the bushveld all year round, feeding solely on natural grass, complemented by seasonal salt licks.
+In addition to their hardiness and adaptability, Santa Gertrudis cattle are strikingly beautiful with their reddish-brown skin.

-A threat to our meat production is the leopard which naturally roams our area in big numbers and has every right to be here as it came before cattle farming and horse breeding.
-That is why our cattle management is specifically focused on protecting calves from falling prey to leopard.
+A significant threat to our meat production is the leopard, which naturally roams our area in large numbers.
+These predators have every right to be here, having existed long before cattle farming and horse breeding began.
+Therefore, our cattle management practices are specifically focused on protecting calves from falling prey to leopards.

-To prevent overgrazing and to maintain the environmental balance cattle and horses are regularly rotated between camps based on an utilize-and-rest principle.
-Some of these activities are still done on horseback like in the old days before Land Cruisers, the modern cowboy’s “horse”.
+To prevent overgrazing and maintain environmental balance, our cattle and horses are regularly rotated between camps based on a utilise-and-rest principle.
+Many of these activities are still carried out on horseback, reminiscent of the old days before Land Cruisers, the modern cowboy’s “horse.”

 The Location

-Waterberg Guest Farm is conveniently situated halfway between Namibia’s capital, Windhoek, and the world-famous Etosha National Park.
-It is an easy 3-hour-drive from and to Hosea Kutako International Airport on the fully tarred B 1, which makes Waterberg Guest Farm the perfect place for your first or last stop.
+Waterberg Guest Farm is ideally located halfway between Namibia’s capital, Windhoek, and the world-famous Etosha National Park.
+It is an easy three-hour drive from Hosea Kutako International Airport on the fully tarred B1 road, making Waterberg Guest Farm the perfect place for your first, midway, or last stop in Namibia.
+Alternatively, Waterberg Guest Farm is also accessible by small plane, thanks to our 1,400-metre compacted soil airstrip.

-The Waterberg area is home to a wide variety of free-roaming Namibian wildlife - from the majestic leopard and the elegant cheetah to the wily jackal, herds of antelope such as eland, kudu and oryx, the graceful little steenbok, klipspringer and tiny dik-dik.
-Furthermore, it is officially considered a birding hotspot with a staggering 240 different bird species identified on Okosongomingo alone.
-The rich biodiversity makes the farm a wonderland for lovers of flora and fauna alike.
+The Waterberg area is home to a diverse array of free-roaming Namibian wildlife, including majestic leopards, elegant cheetahs, wily jackals, and herds of antelope such as eland, kudu, and oryx.
+You may also encounter the graceful steenbok, klipspringer, and tiny dik-dik.
+Additionally, the area is officially recognised as a birding hotspot, with a staggering 240 different bird species identified on Okosongomingo alone.
+The rich biodiversity makes the farm a paradise for lovers of flora and fauna alike.

-Our guests are looked after in a style reflecting the spectacular surroundings.
-Over the years we built 9 secluded bush-bungalows – situated between 160 and 400m from the main homestead – where you can soak up the atmosphere of the unspoilt African bush.
-Recently we have also created a self-catering 2-bedroom-“Villa” with 2 ensuite bathrooms, a lounge area and a fully equipped kitchen.
+Our guests are cared for in a style that reflects the spectacular surroundings.
+Over the years, we have built nine secluded bush bungalows, situated between 160 and 400 metres from the main homestead, where you can soak up the atmosphere of the unspoilt African bush.
+Recently, we also created a self-catering two-bedroom villa with two ensuite bathrooms, a lounge area, and a fully equipped kitchen.